William J. Donovan: Interwar years

 In 1924, when President Calvin Coolidge cleaned house at the Department of Justice in the wake of the late President Warren G. Harding's Teapot Dome scandal, he appointed Donovan's former professor Harlan Stone as Attorney General and named Donovan as Stone's assistant, in charge of the criminal division.
 Donovan and his wife split their time between Washington and Buffalo, where he continued to run his law firm.
 At the Justice Department, Donovan hired women and eschewed yes-men.
 He and his wife became a popular Washington couple, although Donovan's relationship with the acting Director of the Bureau of Investigation, J. Edgar Hoover, briefly one of his underlings, was fraught with friction.

 When Stone was appointed to the Supreme Court in 1925, Donovan was put in charge of the Department of Justice's antitrust division, often serving as de facto Attorney General during the frequent absences of Stone's successor, John Garibaldi Sargent.
 Donovan was admired for his energetic and effective arguments before the Supreme Court, and was a favorite off-the-record source for the Washington press corps.
 He was talked up as a possible candidate for Governor of New York in 1926 and for the Vice Presidency in 1928; Herbert Hoover promised to make him Attorney General if Hoover won the Presidency in 1928, but instead, under the influence of anti-Catholic Southerners, among others, Hoover ended up offering him the governorship of the Philippines, a post Donovan turned down.

 Resigning from the Department of Justice in 1929, Donovan moved to New York City and formed a new law firm, Donovan, Leisure, Newton & Irvine, in partnership with Frank Raichle.
 Despite the stock market crash, he made a success of handling many of the mergers and acquisitions and bankruptcies that then resulted; he also acquired celebrity clients, such as Mae West and Jane Wyman.

-Donovan ran on the Republican line in 1932 to succeed Franklin D. Roosevelt as Governor of New York.
-Assisting Donovan in his 1932 campaign was journalist James J. Montague, who served as "personal adviser and campaign critic".
+Donovan ran on the Republican line in the 1932 state election to succeed Franklin D. Roosevelt as Governor of New York.
+Assisting Donovan in his campaign was journalist James J. Montague, who served as "personal adviser and campaign critic".
 But despite Donovan's offstage charm and force, he proved to be an uninspiring campaigner on the stump.
 He ran a disorganized, strategy-free campaign, and in the end lost to the Democratic nominee, Herbert Lehman.